 “you” and “your” refer to each user of the OpenVPN site.
 If you are using the OpenVPN site on behalf of a legal entity, then (a) you, as an individual, warrant that you have authority to bind that entity to this agreement and (b) “you” and “your” also refer to that entity.

 This agreement constitutes the entire and only agreement between us and you and supersedes all prior or contemporaneous agreements with respect to the subject matter of this agreement.

-Our Data Protection Addendum (“DPA”) forms an integral part of these Terms of Service and is incorporated herein.
+Our General Data Processing Agreement (“DPA”) forms an integral part of these Terms of Service and is incorporated herein.

 The latest version of this agreement will be posted on the OpenVPN site.